FAQ

 What are the Dangers of Mushrooms/Truffles?

-In clinical studies, psilocybin has exhibited low risk and is well tolerated by most people.
-Possible physical side effects include nausea, stomach discomfort, a feeling of heaviness or disorientation, and headaches.
-The main psychological risk involved is periods of overwhelming distress during drug action (“bad trip”), which could lead to potentially dangerous behavior such as leaving the site, as well as contraindications for those with certain mental health challenges.
-Our safety measures are designed to minimize risk; however, we encourage you to do your own research and consult with your professional medical support system to determine if using psilocybin is right for you.
+In clinical studies, psilocybin has exhibited high benefit and low risk — and is well tolerated by most people (validated by outcomes observed in our programs).
+Possible physical side effects include nausea, vomiting, disorientation, and headaches.
+The main psychological risk involved in psilocybin use is periods of overwhelming distress.
+Our psychedelic navigation skills-focused preparation program, facilitation supports, and on-site safety measures are designed to minimize risks.
+Additionally, although rare, there is also the possibility of longer-lasting adverse psychological effects.
+We encourage you to review the emerging research and consult with your professional medical support system to determine if psilocybin is right for you.

 Can I Speak With Someone Before Registering?